DevExpress-Examples/out-of-maintenance-winforms-dashboard-how-to-display-hidden-field-totals/Readme.md

-# Dashboard for WinForms - How to Calculate and Display Totals for the Hidden Measure
+# Dashboard for WinForms - How to calculate and display totals for the hidden measure

 This example demonstrates how to calculate a total value (distinct count) for a hidden measure and display it in the dashboard item's caption.